winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

 #### At a resource level

-`pin` could be used in resource abstractions to ensure it's capable of handling a deletion/replacement in a safe way.
+`pinned` could be used in resource abstractions to ensure it's capable of handling a deletion/replacement in a safe way.
 For example, a pinned bucket could provide a mechanism to create new bucket and transfer the contents to it before deleting the old one.
 These are useful to have as an opt-in mechanism because more safety often increases complexity and cost.

 ### CLI commands